luyeh68/LOOK_AHEAD/README.md

 ### Aim of the course:
 We have to write a SW/CNC controller for controlling a 3 axes machine (machine tool) (of the digital twin (simulator) of the machine itself).
 This C-program will talk via ZeroMQ to the simulator in Simulink (Simscape Multibody).
 We had also seen how to deploy this SW into a micro-controller (CROSS-COMPILATION) so how to compile C on our PCs to be run on a different archictecture (i. e.
-BeagleBone, Raspberry Pi, embedded system, ...) and that micro-controller has been be also connected to the same simulator via ZeroMQ.
+BeagleBone, Raspberry Pi, embedded system, ...) and that micro-controller has been also connected to the same simulator via ZeroMQ.
-Reagarding the cross-compilation will be used Docker for cross-compiling .exe files able to run on BeagleBone Black.
+Regarding the cross-compilation will be used Docker for cross-compiling .exe files able to run on BeagleBone Black.

 In particular we had done the following during the course:
 - taken the tool properties, calculating the machining parameters (feed and spindle rate)